Survival Rates for Bone Cancer

-Keep in mind that survival rates are estimates and are often based on previous outcomes of large numbers of people who had a specific cancer, but they can’t predict what will happen in any particular person’s case.
+Keep in mind that survival rates are estimates.
+They can’t predict what will happen in any one person’s case.
 These statistics can be confusing and might raise more questions for you.
-Talk with your doctor about how these numbers might apply to your situation.
+Ask your doctor how these numbers might apply to you.

 The American Cancer Society relies on information from the Surveillance, Epidemiology, and End Results (SEER) database, maintained by the National Cancer Institute (NCI), to provide survival statistics for different types of cancer.